kulics/koral/book-en/document.md

 For more details on namespaces, please see [Namespace] (#Namespace)

 ## Main Entry
 We need to define a main entry to let the program know where to start.
-The main entry is declared via a function `Main(->) {}`.
+The main entry is declared via a function `Main : (->) {}`.
 Depending on the target platform, the main entry may be declared differently, and the main function of C# is used by default.

 E.g: